dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 series = []
 +++

 Software engineers are not a fungible commodity.
-Two people could be the same age, graduate from the same course, have the exact same work experience, have the exact same life experience... and one of them writes much more elegant code than the other.
+Two people could be of the same age, graduate from the same course, have the exact same work experience, have the exact same life experience... and one of them writes much more elegant code than the other.
 How does this happen?
 Do some people just have an innate ability to write better structured code than others?
 Can this be taught?

 What is the name of this intangible quality that some engineers have and some don't?